Floating-Island/UE4-TDD-CI_Testing/README.md

 Looks easy, right?
 The only problem is understanding that Jenkins is meant to be used in a server, which means that it (and every application that the pipeline invokes) has to work in headless mode.
 Also, no application invoked has to have any input allowed.

-This problem is a source of some headaches in the beginning, but you'll become accustomed to it.
+This problem is a source headaches in the beginning, but you'll become accustomed to it.

 ## **First Time Steps**